h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The rationale for reserving one value of the Identifier field was the limited number of Identifiers available (256), and the overlap in Identifiers between Access-Request packets and Status-Server packets.
 If all 256 Identifier values had been used to send Access-Request packets, then there would be no Identifier value available for sending a Status-Server packet.

 In contrast, the Token field allows for 2^32 outstanding packets on one RADIUS/1.1 connection.
-If there is a need to send a Status-Server packet, it is always possible to allocate a new value for the Token field.
-Similarly, the value zero (0) for the Token field has no special meaning.
-The edge condition is that there are 2^32 outstanding packets on one connection with no new Token value available for Status-Server.
-In which case there are other serious issues, such as allowing billions of packets to be outstanding.
-The safest way forward in that case is likely to just close the connection.
+If there is a need to send a Status-Server packet, it is nearly always possible to allocate a new value for the Token field.
+If instead there are 2^32 outstanding packets for one connection, then it is likely that something has gone catastrophically wrong.
+In that case, the safest way forward is likely to just close the connection.

 ## Proxies